Trigunananda/devTinder/homework.md

 - Js object ns JSON(Difference)
 - add the express.json middleware to your app
 - make your signup api dynamic to receive data from the end user
+- user.findOne with duplicate emailIds,which object returned
+- API- Get user by email
+- API-  Feed API - GET/feed - get all the user from the database